katahiromz/RisohEditor/mcdx/MESSAGETABLEDX.md

 message-id, "text"
 ```

-A *message-id* is a 32-bit integer value or an integral C constant expression.
+A *message-id* is a 32-bit C integer literal or an integral C constant expression.

 Why do we use MESSAGETABLEDX resources?